• Skip to primary navigation

 Baked, twice baked mashed potatoes in a casserole dish with melted cheese on top.

-Step 7: Bake covered at 350°F for 30 minutes, then top with the reserved grated cheese and diced green onion and return to the oven, uncovered and bake for another 20 minutes or until the cheese is melted and there is a bubbling around the edges.
+Step 7: Bake covered at 350°F for 30 minutes, then top with the reserved grated cheese and diced green onion and return to the oven, uncovered and bake for another 20 minutes or until the cheese is melted and there is bubbling around the edges.
 (Photo #7)

 💭 Recipe FAQs